Certificate III in Individual Support (Ageing & Disability) [Superseded]

 Funding Entitlements

 Your completion of this course with our institute may affect your future funding eligibility.
 So be sure this is the course you are interested in, which will enable you get a job and lead to your future career pathway.
-Students in Victoria who qualify for government funding are only allowed to undertake 2 courses at the same level in their lifetime with the exclusion of:
+Students in Victoria who qualify for government funding are only allowed to undertake 2 courses per calendar year:

 • the Victorian Certificate of Education;